nsdigirolamo/nsdigirolamo.github.io/content/posts/ray-tracing-in-one-weekend/index.md

 }
 ```

-Hopefully the above pseudocode isn't too opaque.
-I check to make sure an
+Hopefully the above pseudocode isn't too difficult to read.
+I check to make sure
-intersection exists, and if it does I get the distance along my ray where the
+an intersection exists, and if it does I get the distance along my ray where the
 intersection occurs.
 The issue comes along when I start recursively scattering
 rays.